State & Federal Policy Director

 When I am not at work helping students get to and succeed in college I am…reading, eating, or rooting for the Raiders and Warriors!

 If not higher education then what cause?
 Building communities through urban design and transportation.

 Jake’s deep appreciation for higher education was fostered by his parents at an early age.
 While both of Jake’s parents were highly supportive of their children’s education, it was his father’s experience that informed his view of college accessibility.
 Despite not having the opportunity to pursue higher education himself, Jake’s father understood the impact that college would have on his children’s success.
 After arriving on campus in Berkeley, Jake realized his drive to support changes in California higher education in order to reach to more students, like his father, and help realize their full potential.

-Jake Brymner currently serves as the Regional Affairs Manager for The Campaign for College Opportunity in the Bay Area and Central Valley.
+Jake Brymner currently serves as the State & Federal Policy Director for The Campaign for College Opportunity.
 Prior to joining The Campaign, Jake worked as Constituent Services Manager in the Office of Congressman Eric Swalwell.
 While serving in Rep. Swalwell’s office, he helped launch and develop the office’s constituent services operations, as well as handle a range of policy matters including K-12 and higher education.
 Jake’s experience also includes working on political campaigns in the Bay Area, ranging from the local to state level.
 Additionally, Jake was awarded the 2011 Matsui Local Government Fellowship, which granted him the opportunity to work as a legislative intern for San Francisco Supervisor Scott Wiener.
 He continues to volunteer for local campaigns and causes that help move the East Bay forward.

 Jake is a Bay Area native and currently resides in Oakland.
 Jake holds B.A. degrees in History and Political Science from the University of California, Berkeley.